Writing an Op-Ed

 Submitting your Op-Ed:

-We recommend that you contact Crystal Mackay in the media relations office at Schulich Medicine & Dentistry for assistance in pitching your op-ed.
+We recommend that you contact Crystal Mackay, Associate Director of Media Relations, for assistance in pitching your op-ed.

 If you choose to submit it on your own: